mercyndunge/RestAssured/README.md

     Hamcrest Matchers are used for assertions.
     TestNG Listeners are used to capture the events in logs.
     Log4j is used to capture logs
-    End to End scenarios have been added for the reqres API.
+    End to End scenarios have been added for the reqres API (https://reqres.in/).

     END TO END SCENARIOS COVERED:
     Tests for Get request